jeblad/jeblad.github.io/_posts/2019-04-10-minicolumns-as-a-language.md

 parent: "neural_net"
 description: >-
-  Describing minicolumns as functions connecting domains has similarities to formal semantics, and thus what we can do with a neural network.
+  Describing minicolumns as functions connecting domains has similarities to formal semantics, and thus to inference in a neural network.
 authors:
   - jeblad
 license: cc-by-sa